These instructions will assist with properly setting up the Inspector for network auto-discovery..

-Your first Network Discovery Inspector will likely be the one auto-discovered by the Windows Inspector installed on your On-premise Agent.
+Your first Network Discovery Inspector will likely be the one auto-discovered by the Windows Server Inspector installed on your On-premises Agent.
 Details for the Inspector setup are retrieved from the active NIC on the Windows server.

 On the Network Discovery Inspector's first successful run, it will auto-discover network devices as detailed below.

-In Liongard, navigate to Admin > Inspectors > Navigate to the Network Discovery Inspector > Select Add System.
+In Liongard, navigate to Admin > Inspectors > Inspector Types > Navigate to the Network Discovery Inspector > Select Add System.